Skip navigation

 Limited availability of prey could be an important factor, but the exact causes have yet to be identified.
 Building on earlier research, the Piersma Group is studying a colony of spoonbills on the island of Schiermonnikoog for a period of three years.

-By using geolocation data and advanced tracking mechanisms, the birds are closely monitored to map their foraging behavior and techniques for feeding their young.
+Using geolocation data and advanced tracking mechanisms, the birds are closely monitored to map their foraging behavior and techniques for feeding their young.

 The project aims to identify the problems that affect the birds’ breeding performance, and define succinct measures to make the area better suited for the nesting success of future generations of spoonbills and other wetland birds.